SwettSoquelHS/lightning-tpipitone/README.md

 * Create a `void mousePressed()` method.
 The method needs to:
   * set `startX`,`startY`,`endX`,`endY` back to their initial values.
 * You will need to modify `index.html` to customize your website with it's own title, headline and footer.
 When you are happy with your program, push your finished project up to GitHub
-* The final step is to submit the URL for your website to google classroom.
-Don't hesitate to ask for help if your aren't sure how something is suppose to work.
+* The final step is to update your portfolio with references to this project, just like you did for `Coat of Arms`

 Program requirements
 -----------------------